sebastiansiedlarz409/win-auth-beta/README.md

 }
 ```

-OPTIONAL: Create own session storage mechanism by implementing IWinAuthSessionStorage and register it as singleton.
-Default one will store session in memory.
+OPTIONAL: Create own session storage mechanism by implementing IWinAuthSessionStorage and register it in DI.
+Default one will store session in memory so it should be singleton.
 ```
 public interface IWinAuthSessionStorage
 {